Find Trade Colleges

 Management of Personnel Resources: Motivating, developing, and directing people as they work, identifying the best people for the job.

-In the United States, there were 405,200 jobs for Sales Supervisor in 2016.
+In 2016, there was an estimated number of 405,200 jobs in the United States for Sales Supervisor.
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 20,000 new jobs for Sales Supervisor by 2026.
-There will be an estimated 39,000 positions for Sales Supervisor per year.
+The BLS estimates 39,000 yearly job openings in this field.

 undefined